-The ANH Academy Technical Working Group on Political Economy of Agri-Nutrition was constituted in 2021 to advance knowledge and research practice related to political economy of food in the global South; to synthesise political economy of food theoretical frameworks in relation to diets and nutrition; and to develop methodological frameworks to address the macro-micro gap in agri-nutrition analysis.
+The Political Economy of Agri-Nutrition Working Group (2021-present) was constituted to advance knowledge and research practice related to political economy of food in the global South; to synthesise political economy of food theoretical frameworks in relation to diets and nutrition; and to develop methodological frameworks to address the macro-micro gap in agri-nutrition analysis.

 The commodification of food and the concentration of corporate power have contributed to profound changes in diet.
 However, food industry practices are overlooked in research and policy on the nexus between agriculture and nutrition (Agri-Nutrition) (Nestle, 2013; Popkin, 2014).
 A political economy enquiry of Agri-Nutrition is necessary to explore these dynamics and capture the root causes of nutrition outcomes.
 Research in this area should emphasize (i) relations of power in agri-food production and consumption, (ii) interdisciplinary approaches that allow for linking global and local dimensions, (iii) the importance of geographical and historical contextualisation.

 Political economy approaches to the study of agricultural and food systems have produced rich scholarship and practice, ranging from Food Regimes (Friedman & McMichael, 1989), Systems of Provision (Fine, 1994), and Food Sovereignty (Edelman, 2014) to mention a few.
 Why do these theories not occupy a more prominent space in the debates, research and practice in Agri-Nutrition research?
 Which methodological aspects need to be addressed to bridge the macro analysis of power in food systems (institutional factors, geo-political factors, global economic trends) and micro-level dynamics (food consumption and nutrition outcomes, everyday food experiences differentiated along lines of gender, class, sexuality, race, ethnicity, physical abilities and citizenship)?